cloudemprise/cfn-ovpn-cli/README.md

 - [Conclusion](#conclusion)
 - [To Do List](#to-do-list)

+**********

 ## Introduction

-**cfn-ovpn-cli** is a shell script that creates a cloud-based Virtual Private Network (VPN) application as well as an isolated Public Key Infrastructure (PKI) Certification Authority.
-This provides for a secure personal mobile Wi-Fi roaming solution.
-The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS Cloudformation templates.
+**cfn-ovpn-cli** is a shell script that creates a Cloud-based Virtual Private Network (VPN) application as well as an isolated Public Key Infrastructure (PKI) Certification Authority.
+This gives rise to a secure personal mobile Wi-Fi roaming solution.
+The AWS Command Line Interface (AWS CLI) is employed to provision and configure various AWS Resources through an assortment of API calls and AWS Cloudformation templates.

 ##### An overview of the program structure:

-At the start, the shell script requests an assortment of parameters from the script caller pertaining to the project prerequisites and other program environment variables.
-Before any further processing or API calls are made some rudimentary error checking and validation is performed on the project environment to pick up on any silly mistakes or obvious errors.
+The first phase of the shell script requests an assortment of parameters from the Script-Caller; pertaining to the project prerequisites and other program environment variables.
+Before any further processing or API calls are made, some rudimentary error checking and validation is performed on the project environment to pick up on any silly mistakes or obvious errors.

-The script then builds a mix of IAM control access policies and EC2 Instance Profiles as well as operating system, utility and client configuration files.
-These artefacts and other significant project documents are then uploaded into cloud storage as reference material for further operational activities as well as an archive of record.
+The next phase of the script then builds a mix of Least-Privilege IAM Control Access Policies and EC2 Instance Profiles as well as operating system, utility and client configuration files.
+These artefacts and other significant project documents are then uploaded into Cloud storage as reference material for further operational activities as well as an archive of record.

-The cloud infrastructure provisioning process can now commence and takes the form of a three stage AWS CloudFormation stack creation and update procedure.
+The Cloud infrastructure provisioning process can now commence and takes the form of a three stage AWS CloudFormation Stack creation and update procedure.
 The first stage involves the provisioning of the idempotent architectural elements while the second stage comprises the creation of two custom configured interrelated golden Amazon Machine Image (AMI) snapshots.
-Each of which represents either the public or private component of the system; namely the internet facing OpenVPN server and the isolated PKI framework element respectively.
+Each of which, represents either the public or private component of the system; namely the internet facing OpenVPN server and the isolated PKI framework element respectively.
 The final piece of the puzzle is the creation of a fault-tolerant, auto-scaling, load-balanced server appliance based off of the preconfigured public golden AMI snapshot.

 Lastly, an assortment of OpenVPN client configuration archives are generated and collated locally for convenient manual distribution.

+**********

 ## Cloudformation

-AWS Cloudformation is a service that provisions and configures cloud resources that are declared in a template file.
-The template defines a collection of elements as a single unit called a Stack, simplifying the management of cloud infrastructure.
+AWS Cloudformation is a service that provisions and configures Cloud resources that are declared in a template file.
+The template defines a collection of elements as a single unit called a Stack, simplifying the management of Cloud infrastructure.

-**cfn-ovpn-cli** templates compose a monolithic hierarchical tree structure of nested stacks and orchestration is achieved in a three-phase stack creation/update process that is promoted via a counter variable.
+**cfn-ovpn-cli** composes a monolithic hierarchical tree structure of nested Cloudformation Stacks, the orchestration of which is achieved in a three-stage Stack creation/update process that is promoted via a counter variable.
 The crux of the mater is, as noted above, the creation of two custom preconfigured interrelated golden Amazon Machine Image (AMI) snapshots.
 The flowchart below illustrates the build process and resouce dependencies:

   <p align="center">
     <img src="./docs/images/cfn-flowchart.png" width="400">
   </p>

+> To DO: Explain how: Requests and Signed Certificates are intelligently exchanged between these two systems by way of Cloudformation Stack Updates.

+**********

 ## OpenVPN